nycdb/nycdb/src/README.md

 ## Using the cli tool

-You will need python 3.6+ and Postgres.
-The latest version can be installed from pypi with pip:  `python3 -m pip install nycdb`
+You will need Python 3.8+ and Postgres 14+ (these match what `pyproject.toml` and CI test against).
+The latest released version can be installed from PyPI: `python3 -m pip install nycdb`.
+PyPI sometimes trails the repo, so if you need an unreleased fix install from source instead.

 If the installation is successful, you can view a summary of the tool's options by running `nycdb --help`